Home - About AR - Learning Material - Exams - Clubs - Posters

 You must wait until your licence appears in the FCC database, answer C.

 If your paperwork is mailed by the VE this usually takes a little under two weeks for an ARRL exam.
 Some VECs allow online submission of paperwork, speeding up the process.
 Electronic grading of online exams, inspired by COVID, has led to licences being issued within an hour in some cases.
-Licences no longer routinely mailed.
+Licences are no longer routinely mailed.

 T1C11 [97.21(b)]